eyulf/alexgardner.id.au/_posts/2013-09-23-resetting-android-pin.md

 {% include blog_image.html image="expected-pin-db" format="jpg" alt="Expected Pin DB Layout" %}

-Attempting to fix this from another angle I then went looking for the password hash, if I couldn't set the lockscreen to slide unlock, I could at least try to bruteforce the PIN.
+Attempting to fix this from another angle I then went looking for the password hash, if I couldn't set the lock screen to slide unlock, I could at least try to brute-force the PIN.
 I located the hash in /data/system/password.key.
 While looking for it I noticed something else...

 ```
 ~ # ls /data/system